Toadstool-Stipe/toadstool/readme.md

 **To run** ``ruby toadstool.rb`` will start the app.
 If you are running a VM you may need to run ``ruby toadstool.rb -o 0.0.0.0``.
 If you are so inclined, feel free to reset the port like so ``ruby toadstool.rb -o 0.0.0.0 -p 3000``

+A `Rakefile` has been added to the project, simply running `rake server` will start the app.

 ##Sass / Compass
 The Compass config is included in toadstool.rb, no need to run as a separate process.